Believers Eastern Church: Criticisms

 There is also been an ongoing court case regarding the illegal filling in of wetlands in order to build the Believers Eastern Church Medical College Hospital.

-Moran Mor Athanasius Yohan Metropolitan says that the claims were politically motivated and that the workings of Gospel for Asia and Believers Eastern Church are transparent.
+Moran Mor Athanasius Yohan Metropolitan said that the claims were politically motivated and that the workings of Gospel for Asia and Believers Eastern Church are transparent.
 Further, the rubber estate is an investment to help fund social service activities among underdeveloped communities and not a personal land grab as opponents have stated.

-In 2017, the Ministry of Home Affairs had suspended the Foreign Contribution Regulation Act (FCRA) licences of the church and three NGOs associated with Believers Eastern Church from receiving foreign funds.
+In 2017, the Ministry of Home Affairs had suspended the Foreign Contribution Regulation Act (FCRA) licenses of the church and three NGOs associated with Believers Eastern Church from receiving foreign funds.